rhyslwells/Data-Archive/content/standardised/Page Rank.md

 date modified: 1-08-2025
 tags: [graph, visualization]
 ---
-PageRank is an algorithm originally developed by Larry Page and Sergey Brin (founders of Google) to rank web pages in [[search]] engine results.
+PageRank is an algorithm originally developed by Larry Page and Sergey Brin (founders of Google) to rank web pages in [[Search]] engine results.
 It measures the relative importance of each node (e.g., webpage) in a directed graph based on the structure of incoming links.
 ### Intuition

 The core idea is: